dbt-labs/corp/handbook.md

 ### Trust and Flexibility

-Fishtown Analytics trusts and respects its employees.
+dbt Labs trusts and respects its employees.
 With this trust comes flexibility.
 If you are unsure about appropriate conduct in a given situation, bias towards Doing The Right Thing, or consult your immediate supervisor for clarification.

 ### Code of Professional Conduct

-Fishtown Analytics expects its employees to adhere to a standard of professional conduct and integrity.
+dbt Labs expects its employees to adhere to a standard of professional conduct and integrity.
 This ensures that the work environment is safe, comfortable and productive.
 Employees should be respectful, courteous, and mindful of others’ feelings and needs.
 General cooperation between coworkers and supervisors is expected.
 Individuals who act in an unprofessional manner may be subject to disciplinary action.

 ### Performance Reviews

-Employees at Fishtown Analytics will participate in quarterly reviews and more frequent one-on-ones with their immediate supervisors.
+Employees at dbt Labs will participate in quarterly reviews and more frequent one-on-ones with their immediate supervisors.
 These reviews are a good opportunity to discuss employee performance, professional growth, and other big-picture topics.

 ### Dress Code